ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Introduction

-The main contributions of our work include: \begin{compactitem} \item A pipeline for programmatically creating high-quality synthetic infographic charts based on the extracted layout templates from real designs. \item A comprehensive dataset comprising a large collection of representative and diverse real and synthetic infographic charts paired with tabular data. \item Three applications for showcasing the utility of our dataset in infographic chart understanding, code generation, and example-based infographic chart generation. \end{compactitem}
+\begin{itemize} \item A pipeline for programmatically creating high-quality synthetic infographic charts based on the extracted layout templates from real designs. \item A comprehensive dataset comprising a large collection of representative and diverse real and synthetic infographic charts paired with tabular data. \item Three applications for showcasing the utility of our dataset in infographic chart understanding, code generation, and example-based infographic chart generation. \end{itemize}